Life Insurance Reviews

 After researching more than 50 life insurance providers, there was a lot to like about each of the top 12 companies.
-But State Farm stood out for their coverage options and policy riders.
+But State Farm stood out for its coverage options and policy riders.

 What makes State Farm life insurance our top pick is that it is personalized to fit any individual need with a wide selection of coverage options and numerous policy riders.
-One particular thing that caught our eye is their continual efforts to help educate their customers with their excellent beginner guides, the State Farm Learning Center and the best online quote tools out there.
+We also appreciated its continual efforts to help educate customers with its excellent beginner guides, the State Farm Learning Center, and the best online quote tools out there.
 If that’s not enough, the 24/7 telephone customer support for both claims and payment services will win you over.

-Transamerica is an easy winner in this category because of their flexible product lineups, their exceptional customer support features and comprehensive educational resources.
+Transamerica is an easy winner in this category because of its flexible product lineups, exceptional customer support features, and comprehensive educational resources.
 With a wide array of coverage options, customers have the opportunity to tailor their policy to their long-term needs and goals, even including low minimum coverage options for affordable costs.
-Furthermore, their around-the-clock customer support and learning materials make them a winner in our book.
+Furthermore, its around-the-clock customer support and learning materials make it a winner in our book.

 We came up with a list of 56 life insurance companies and selected 12 of the best to review based on 70 life insurance features.

 Financial Strength refers to the overall stability and long-term outlook of the insurance company.
 This data is compiled by companies such as A.M.
-Best, S&P, and Moody's who each use different scales and sets of criteria for evaluating financial strength.
-Looking closely at features like the credit rating of the insurance company as well as their ability to meet outstanding obligations provides an indication of how financially stable they are.
+Best, S&P, and Moody's — each uses different scales and sets of criteria for evaluating financial strength.
+Looking closely at features like the credit rating of the insurance company as well as its ability to meet outstanding obligations provides an indication of how financially stable it is.
 Since life insurance is essentially a long-term contract that pays out at some point in the future, it's critically important that a company has a positive long-term outlook.

 - A.M.
 Best "Excellent" or Better — The insurance company has an A.M.
 Best rating of "A-" or better.